 Also Read: Can you reuse Turkey Fryer Oil?

 So, gather these items, set up in a place where you can spill a little and do

 - If you are using a pot, place your strainer on top of the pot, and then line the strainer with a filter of some choice: paper towel, coffee filter, cheesecloth, or anything that will catch the fine particles.

-- If you are using a small mouthed container, like a cup or bottle, use the funnel and simply line the funnel with paper towels or a coffee filter.
+- If you are using a small-mouthed container, like a cup or bottle, use the funnel and line the funnel with paper towels or a coffee filter.

-- Now that you have got your container topped with a strainer lined with a porous paper product, ladle or very slowly pour your ROOM TEMPERATURE oil into the filter-lined strainer.
+- Now that you have got your container topped with a strainer lined with a porous paper product, ladle or slowly pour your ROOM TEMPERATURE oil into the filter-lined strainer.
 Slowly.
-If the filters are doing their jobs, it’s going to take a minute.
+If the filters are doing their jobs, it will take a minute.

-- Once all of your oil has passed through, your filtering device should be full of burnt tidbits and flavor-killing particles.
+- Once all of your oil has passed through, your filtering device should be full of burned tidbits and flavor-killing particles.
 Remove it and dispose.
 Not your colander though, keep that.